Manuel Pellegrini: West Ham United

-On 22 May 2018, Premier League club West Ham United appointed Pellegrini as their new manager on a three-year deal contract.
+On 22 May 2018, Premier League club West Ham United appointed Pellegrini as their new manager on a three-year contract.
 In his first game as West Ham manager, on 12 August, the team lost 4–0 away to Liverpool.
 His first win with the club came in an EFL Cup match against AFC Wimbledon on 28 August.
 In the Premier League, having presided over four defeats at the start of the 2018–19 season, Pellegrini oversaw his first win on 16 September with a 3–1 win over Everton.
 In January 2019, West Ham were knocked out of the FA Cup in the fourth round by Wimbledon, losing 4–2.
 At the time Wimbledon were five points adrift at the bottom of League One and playing in the fourth round for the first time in the club’s history.
 West Ham finished in 10th position in the Premier League in Pellegrini's first season in charge; their first top-ten finish since 2016.

 West Ham broke their transfer record twice under Pellegrini, paying £36 million for Felipe Anderson in 2018 and £45 million for striker Sebastien Haller in 2019.
 They spent £155 million in transfer fees while he was in charge, including £71 million in the summer before the 2019-20 season.
 However, in the first Premier League game of the season, Pellegrini suffered a heavy 5–0 defeat against his former club, Manchester City.
 In September 2019, they were knocked out from the EFL Cup, losing 4–0 to Oxford United of League One.
 He was sacked by the club on 28 December 2019 after a 2–1 home loss to Leicester City, their fourth-straight home defeat, with the club in 17th place and having won only five league games all season.
 His time at West Ham saw a win rate of 38.98% of all games played.

 Real Betis

 On 9 July 2020, it was announced that Pellegrini would become the manager of Real Betis in La Liga ahead of the 2020–21 season, replacing Alexis Trujillo who had served as an interim coach following the dismissal of Rubi the previous month.

+Under Pellegrini, Real Betis has achieved historic records for the club.
+They have qualified for European competition five seasons in a row, four for the UEFA Europa League and one for the UEFA Conference League, in which they reached a European final for the first time in Betis history in 2025.
+Betis secured their first trophy in 17 years after beating Valencia on penalties in the 2022 Copa del Rey final, this was also Pellegrini's first major trophy in Spain after 13 years of managing in the country.